FAQ - How Do I get a case expunged at the Larson Justice Center in Indio, California?

 ***This is general information relating to California Penal Code section 1203.4 and California Penal Code section 17, subsection (b) motions.
 For legal advice specific to your situation, consult with an attorney***

 By attorney Joshua Mulligan.
 Mr. Mulligan has handled hundreds of expungement and other post-conviction matters.
 Mr. Mulligan is a State Bar Certified Criminal Law Specialist and his practice is in the Coachella Valley.
+Mr. Mulligan’s office is in La Quinta and his practice most of his cases are at the Larson Justice Center in Indio, California

 How long does a conviction show up on a background check?